Gluo-Platform/GluoDocs/docs/rate_limits.md

 - Delete a reaction

 ## Medium level `(ml)`
-This level is for endpoints that can't handle too much request whilst allowing more than a high level endpoint.
+This level is for endpoints that can't handle too many request whilst allowing more than a high level endpoint.
 Any endpoint of medium level can be requested 15 times per second.
 These endpoints are of medium level:
 - getting all posts by a user